 Tattoos can be fun and flirty.
 They can be meaningful and deep.
 They can be small or large.
 They can be subtle or bold.
 They can be anything you want them to be.
 And tattoos that mothers get can be all of the above, just like any other tattoo.
-But sometimes moms want tattoos, and they want them to somehow signify the most important part of their lives.
+But sometimes moms want tattoos to somehow signify the most important part of their lives.

 While I’m not personally a fan of getting the names of significant others tattooed on, children are a totally different matter.
 Your child will always be your child, and having their name as a permanent part of you is a beautiful idea.
 You can choose to put it somewhere that is highly visible, such as your wrist, or you can put it somewhere hidden yet still meaningful, such as over your heart.

 Did you put off inking up until your child was over age 18?
-Why not getting a matching tattoo?
+Why not get a matching tattoo?
 Find something that’s meaningful to both of you, and then share the experience.
 You’ll get more than a simple tattoo—you’ll also get a memory.

 For people who don’t speak English as their first language, or who simply have a different “home” language, why not get a tattoo that honors both your language and ethnicity and your child?
-Get a tattoo in a foreign dialect, like Japanese, Spanish, or German.
-You can choose words like son or daughter and even incorporate dates into it.
+Get a tattoo in a foreign language, like Japanese, Spanish, or German.
+You can choose words like "son" or "daughter" and even incorporate dates into it.

 For those who have had a rainbow baby, including the rainbow along with the child’s name or date of birth may be a great way to memorialize the previous pregnancy as well as celebrate your child’s birth.
 It’s up to you if you want to get a tattoo for a sad memory, but it’s also a happy one, so decide how you’re going to look at it before you get it for the rest of your life.